Time Warner Cable should talk to Charter, T. Rowe says

 Representatives from Charter, T. Rowe Price and Liberty Media declined to comment.
 A spokeswoman from Time Warner Cable said, "Time Warner Cable has an active, ongoing dialogue with many of its shareholders."

-Charter, backed by billionaire John Malone's Liberty Media Corp LMCA.O, announced its $132.50 per share bid for Time Warner Cable on Jan 13, which the larger rival promptly rejected as too low.
+Charter, backed by billionaire John Malone's Liberty Media Corp, announced its $132.50 per share bid for Time Warner Cable on Jan 13, which the larger rival promptly rejected as too low.
 Time Warner Cable responded that it was open to a deal at $160 per share.

 (Reporting by Liana B. Baker and Soyoung Kim in New York; additional reporting by Ross Kerber; Editing by Christian Plumb, Cynthia Osterman and Bernard Orr)